 After a profound scientific and impact evaluation, FinnCERES was granted flagship status, and a total of €24 M for eight years.

-Dean of University of Aalto University School of Chemical Engineering email@example.com
+Kristiina Kruus Dean of Aalto University School of Chemical Engineering email@example.com

-Kristiina Kruus has been nominated Dean of University of Aalto University School of Chemical Engineering from 1st December, 2018.
+Kristiina Kruus was appointed Dean of Aalto University School of Chemical Engineering beginning 01 December 2018.